patrickoser/social-app/README.md

         Check how Protected/AuthProvider are constructed.

+    CRUD Operations
+        Add ability to pull in all posts by users on home screen

+        Users Profiles should display only posts made by that specific user.

+        A like button that saves each users likes.

+        A share button that allows users to share posts elsewhere.

+        The ability to create posts.

+        The ability to update posts.

+        The ability to delete your own posts.

+        A tab that shows what posts each user has like on their profile.

     Add a box to the home screen that displays the current users information.
     Username, pfp, email.